What is Belt and Pulley? – Their Diagram & Working

 Below are the functions of a belt drive and pulley in their various applications:

 The primary function of a belt is to transfer power (rotary energy) from one source to another.
-Whereas a pulley that has a groove around its circumference allows a belt to smoothly through it when transmitting rotational motion.
+Whereas a pulley that has a groove around its circumference allows a belt to smoothly move through it when transmitting rotational motion.

 A pulley is designed to attain different diameter functions as it’s used to increase or decrease the speed of the application of its powers.

 A specific type of pulley is used to change the direction of the force.
-This pulley is often seen on heavier applications and they are not used for transmission of rotational motion.
+This pulley is often seen on heavier applications, and they are not used for transmission of rotational motion.

-Finally, the function of a belt is to exert force from one direction to either vertical or horizontal direction, depending on the position of the energy source and the position of application it will be powering.
+Finally, the function of a belt is to exert force from one direction to either a vertical or horizontal direction, depending on the position of the energy source and the position of the application it will be powering.

 Applications of Belt and Pulley